-On buying their first ice axe many folk are also automatically sold a leash as an essential and permanent accompaniment.
-Here we look at the pro’s and con’s of having a leash on your walking/general mountaineering axe and discuss in what situations they might be necessary.
+Many gear shops will automatically sell you a leash as an essential and permanent accompaniment to your ice axe.
+Here we look at the pro’s and con’s of having a leash on your walking/general mountaineering axe.
+We discuss when and where it is appropriate to use one.

-Many folk have been sold a leash on this basis yet there has been at least one recorded instance where loosing grip of the axe during a sliding fall has resulted in head injuries as a result of the axe flailing uncontrollably about their head due it being attached to their wrist.
-Rather than rely on a leash to retain possession of your axe it’s about instilling a mental capacity of not letting go of the axe i.e. the hand holding the head of the axe is allowed to pivot around the head but it never unintentionally lets go.
+There is at least one recorded instance where loosing grip of the axe during a sliding fall resulted in head injuries due to the axe flailing uncontrollably at the end of a leash.
+Rather than relying on a leash to retain possession of your axe, the emphasis is on instilling the mental capacity of not letting go.
+The hand holding the head of the axe can pivot around the head but the grasp should remain the same.
 It’s also about developing that mental ability of properly securing your axe should you need to put it down.

-When not cutting steps the axe is always carried in the up hill hand.
-If you’re making a zig-zag ascent or descent of a slope it requires the axe to be repeatedly swapped from one hand to the other.
-Having to repeatedly swap the leash from one wrist to the other is very cumbersome and time consuming.
-The leash can be wrapped around the head of the axe when not used but it isn’t secure with the risk that it will be allowed to dangle with resultant hazard of a crampon point catching and causing a trip.
+Except when cutting steps down slope, you should always carry the axe in the up hill hand.
+On a zig-zag ascent or descent, the axe is repeatedly swapped from one hand to the other to maintain it in the uphill hand.
+Having to swap the leash from one wrist at every turn is cumbersome and time consuming.
+Wrapping the leash around the head of the axe isn’t a secure solution either.
+There is the risk it can start to dangle with resultant hazard of a crampon point catching and causing a trip.

 Photo caption: cutting steps in the Cairngorms on a winter skills course with Scot Mountain Holidays

 This is where a leash is desirable especially if you are cutting into hard snow or ice.
-Wet gloves, cutting the steps too vigorously etc can all increase the chance of loosing grasp of your axe so this is where a leash comes into its own.
+Wet gloves, cutting the steps too vigorously, etc can all increase the chance of loosing grasp and this is where a leash comes into its own.